APPLETON TRANSPORTATION MANAGEMENT AREA SECTION 5310 ENHANCED MOBILITY OF SENIORS AND INDIVIDUALS WITH DISABILITIES

 The goal of the 5310 Program and the Appleton Transportation Management Area (TMA) is to enhance mobility for seniors and persons with disabilities through financial assistance.
 To provide tools to overcome barriers that Americans with disabilities face in seeking integration into the workforce and full participation in society.

 ECWRPC is the designated governing body for the TMA and Valley Transit is the public transportation provider for the Fox Cities.
 On April 26, 2013, ECWRPC, through a resolution, supported Valley Transit as the administrator for the Section 5310 Elderly and Persons with Disabilities Transportation Assistance Program for the Appleton Urbanized Area.
 Governor Walker, on December 9, 2013, officially appointed Valley Transit as the designated recipient of the Section 5310 Elderly and Persons with Disabilities Transportation Assistance Program.

-The Appleton TMA receives funding for Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities Program annually.
-Project recipients are selected based on project evaluation scores.
+The Appleton TMA receives funding for the Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities program annually, but solicits applications on a biennial basis.
+Every odd year the Appleton TMA will solicit projects for the following two program years.
+Project recipients are selected based on project rankings.

 The Section 5310 application are due by 12:00 p.m. (noon) on August 25, 2023.